orreksu/informatics-2013/README.md

-# informatics-2013
-My research in Type 1 Diabetes software for kids
+# Research in Type 1 Diabetes software for kids